Punchball

 Punchball is a sport spawned by and similar to baseball, but without a pitcher, catcher, or bat.

-The "batter" essentially plays "fungo" without a bat, bouncing or tossing up the ball and then using a volleyball-type approach to put the ball (usually a spaldeen or pensie pinkie) in play, punching the ball with his fist.
-Base stealing and bunting are not allowed.
+The "batter" essentially plays "fungo" without a bat, bouncing or tossing up the ball and then using a volleyball type approach to put the ball in play, punching the ball with his fist.
+The ball was usually a rubber spaldeen or pensie pinkie, but even a tennis ball or wad of taped-up paper can be used.
+Base stealing, foul balls, and bunting are not allowed.